jbm9/sleepyband/README.md

 need it to.
 PRs are welcome, but bear in mind that I don't intend to offer all that much support for this.

+Please note that this is a very pre-release version, and the structure of the repository will be changing at some point.

+## Goal

+The goal of sleepyband is to be able to download data from the band and then extract it out into the appropriate signals.

+## Status/Roadmap

+There are two main components of this project: data acquisition, then data analysis.
+We currently have data acquisition together, and are now moving on to pulling apart the data that comes back from the device.

 ## Development Tips

+The protocol implementation allows you to log all traffic to and from the device by calling `attach_traffic_log()` on the device interface instance.
+Pass it a file-like object, and it will log all traffic there in human-readable hex.
+This is pretty helpful when trying to figure out what's going on.

 You can use an Adafruit Feather nRF52 board to fake out the characteristics used by the device, and then use it to play